1. Get started

 zip, backup

-• Click in the top right corner, My profile and expand
+1. Click in the top right corner, go to My Profile and expand

 delete,gdpr,terminate,unsubscribe,deactivate,cancel,cancellation request,suspension,termination,disposal,erase

-• Click in the top right corner, My profile and
+1. Click in the top right corner, go to My Profile and expand

 UI, interface, layout